wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 Now you have configured your front-end application.
 Next, you need to configure Asgardeo as the identity provider for your application.

-#### Step 2.4.2: Configure Asgardeo as an identity provider
+#### Step 2.4.2: Configure Asgardeo as an identity provider for Choreo

-The GitHub branch that you connected to the `readingList` REST API contains a pre-configured front-end application designed with React.
-To enable users to log in securely to this front-end application, you need to configure Asgardeo as the identity provider.
-To do this, follow the steps given below:
+Let's deploy a pre-designed front-end application.
+This application is designed to personalize the readingList based on the user ID that it obtains from its identity provider.
+To enable the application to obtain the user ID, let's configure Asgardeo as the identity provider by following the steps given below:

 1. In the Choreo Console, open the **Home** page.